Complete Inference of Causal Relations between Dynamical Systems: Results

-The DC analysis highlighted the variability of the seizures as well as the existence of a possible hidden common cause behind the observed seizure activity, which could form a basis for the cortical reorganization and the recovery of the epileptic activity in case of the investigated patient.
-However, systematic analysis on large population of patients will be necessary to clarify the underlying causal structures during epileptic network activity.
+Our analysis underscores the variability of seizures and the potential existence of a hidden common cause behind observed seizure activity.
+This information could serve as a basis for understanding cortical reorganization and the recovery of epileptic activity in the investigated patient.
+However, a systematic analysis on a large population of patients will be necessary to clarify the underlying causal structures during epileptic network activity.